-- to ensure that people and communities are genuinely engaged in the decisions made on public services which affect them - to improve the services provided by local service providers through closer more co-ordinated working - to help public sector partners collectively to identify the needs and views of individuals and communities and to assess how they can best be delivered
+- to ensure that people and communities are genuinely engaged in the decisions made on public services which affect them - to improve the services provided by local service providers through closer more co-ordinated working

 The Community Empowerment (Scotland) Act 2015 requires each Community Planning Partnership (CPP) to produce and publish a Local Outcomes Improvement Plan (LOIP).
 The LOIP is a key element in the delivery of public service reform at local level.
 It provides a vision and focus with agreed local priorities, providing a shared, explicit and binding plan for local communities in each CPP area.